-The addition of TRCP 195.5(e) is based on FRCP 26(b)(4)(D), which expressly incorporates the consulting expert exemption referred to in the comments and TRCP 192.3(e) and provides for an exceptional circumstance exception to the exemption.
-The Discovery Subcommittee regarding a testifying expert is governed by Rule 193.5.
+A party's duty to amend and supplement written discovery regarding a testifying expert is governed by Rule 193.5.
 If an expert witness is retained by, employed by, or otherwise under the control of a party, that party must also amend or supplement any deposition testimony or written report by the expert, but only with regard to the expert's mental impressions or opinions and the basis for them.